How to Prevent Urinary Tract Infections

 Get Medical Treatment From Home

-There’s only one tried-and-true way to get rid of a UTI for good, and that’s through the use of infection-fighting antibiotics.
-If you don’t want to deal with facing the outside world while your pain meter’s at an eight out of ten, DispatchHealth can help.
+For many people, there’s only one tried-and-true way to get rid of a UTI for good, and that’s through the use of infection-fighting antibiotics.
+If you don’t want to deal with facing the outside world while your pain meter’s at an eight out of ten,

-DispatchHealth offers on-demand healthcare for people of all ages in the comfort of their home.
+[availability_widget] DispatchHealth offers on-demand healthcare for people of all ages in the comfort of their homes.
 DispatchHealth’s medical services can conveniently be requested via phone, mobile app, or on the website and a physician assistant or nurse practitioner, along with a DispatchHealth medical technician (DHMT) will arrive at your doorstep within a few hours.
 They will diagnose, treat, prescribe antibiotics and even call you a few days later to see how you’re doing.
-And in most cases DispatchHealth will start the antibiotics during the visit to your home.
+And in most cases, DispatchHealth will start the antibiotics during the visit to your home.
 Best of all, they accept most major insurance to make it affordable.
 Plus, they’re available seven days a week, 365 days a year including holidays.